klein2ms/klein2ms.github.io/README.md

 Like me this is a work in progress.

+### 🤙 On Connection...

+In every conversation we're either...

+1. Seeking outcome - Making decisions, solving problems, or creating plans together
+2. Seeking understanding - Looking for empathy and emotional support
+3. Seeking identity - Exploring who we are, what we value, and what we stand for

+If we happen to touch on all three... well that's a full conversation.

 ### ⚖️ My Values

 1. Integrity - We do what we say and we say what we do